October 16, 2014: Honorary Adviser to Ombudsman’s Office Directs MoITT & PTA To Provide Information At the Earliest

-On February 12, 2014, Bolo Bhi filed Freedom of Information requests, directed at the Ministry of Information Technology, Pakistan Telecommunications Authority (PTA) and Pakistan Telecommunications Corporation Limited (PTCL).
+On February 12, 2014, Bolo Bhi filed three Freedom of Information requests under the FOI 2002 Ordinance with the Ministry of Information Technology, Pakistan Telecommunications (MOITT).
 The requests were filed under the Freedom of Information Ordinance (FOI) 2002.

 May 28, 2014: Members of Bolo Bhi and officials of PTA attended a hearing called by the Federal Ombudsman’s office regarding Bolo Bhi’s FOI requests